-So the 1st thing to understand is there is a piecewise constant representation, let us write that down, there is a piecewise constant representation of the image, one constant for each piece and that piece is the pixel or the picture element.
-Now suppose I increase the resolution, so I go from a resolution of 512, so I take the same, what I mean is, I take the same picture, same
+There is a piecewise constant representation of the image.
+One constant for each piece and the piece is the pixel or the picture element.
+Now suppose I increase the resolution so I go form a resolution of 512.

-Now obviously the pixel area here, let us say the pixel area here is P2 and the pixel area here is P1, it is very easy to see that P2 is one 4th of P1 and therefore I have reduced the area by factor of 4.
-Naturally if I use a constant to represent the value or the, you know the intensity of the picture on each pixel here and do the same here, what you see in this picture is going to be closer to the original picture in some sense than what you see here.
+So I take the same what I mean is I take the same picture same picture.
+In this case I make a division 512 cross 512.
+In this case I make a division 1024 cross 1024.
+Now obviously the pixel area here let's say the pixel area here is P2 and the pixel area here is P1 it is very easy to see that P2 is $1/4^{th}$ of P1 and therefore I have reduced the area by a factor of 4.

-WAVELETS AND MULTIRATE DIGITAL SIGNAL PROCESSING C-DEEP The smaller pixel area: gives more resolution
+Naturally if I use a constant to represent the value or you know the intensity of the picture on each pixel here and let's do the same thing here.